Selling an Indiana Home: What Are My Disclosure Obligations?

 Indiana's Residential Real Estate Disclosure Law, Ind.
 Code §32-21-5-10 requires sellers of residential property to complete a standard form.
 This "Residential Real Estate Sales Disclosure" form is available online at the State Forms Center (enter form number 46234 in the search box or search for it by name).
 Real estate agents and real estate attorneys also have the form readily available.

-Using this form, sellers need to tell potential buyers about material defects in the house structure and major systems, as well as any defects in the included appliances, that the seller knows about.
-Notice what this leaves out, namely any defects that the seller does not know about—an important distinction, because it means sellers don't have to actually test or investigate for problems.
+Using the standard Indiana form, sellers need to tell potential buyers about known defects in the house structure and major systems, as well as any defects in the included appliances, that the seller knows about.
+Failure to do so would allow the buyer to drop out of the sale before the closing, regardless of your signed purchase contract.

 For example, the condition of any appliances that are included in the sale, such as the garbage disposal and the oven, are something the seller needs to tell the buyer about.
 The seller also needs to tell the buyer about the age and condition of the furnace and/or the heat pump.
 The condition of the water heater is also included.